A16S10/mlops-zoomcamp-project-cohort-2024/README.md

 ```bash
 mlflow ui --backend-store-uri sqlite:///mlflow.db
 ```
+Make sure you forward port 5000 and access http://localhost:5000

 Or You can run these experiments via foll. python scripts.
 ### 2.1.
 Simple single 'RandomForestRegressor' experiment